 This week we now move into the fifth developmental capacity, once see evidence of the first four capacities with our child.
 Children will tend to have islands of higher capacities while still having ‘holes’ in the lower capacities.
 We always want to work on solidifying the earlier capacities as much as we can before working on the higher capacities.
 But when we have the opportunity, and things are ‘cooking’, here are some tips for promoting and supporting this fifth more sophisticated capacity.

-This week’s VIDEO presents highlights from the full BLOG post, Stumbling blocks in Floortime at FEDC 5: Helpful strategies for symbolic understanding and creating ideas.
+This week’s VIDEO presents highlights from the full BLOG post, Stumbling blocks in Floortime at FEDC 5: Inspiring the expression of ideas and feelings.
 The purpose of the VIDEO blog series is to review the key concepts of DIR/Floortime in a more digestible format for parents and those new to the DIR model.
 To view the VIDEO or full BLOG post, please click on the respective button above.
 There you can find the Key Take-Aways PDF as well.

-Do you have an example of how any of these strategies have worked for you or do you have other strategies?
+Do you have an example of how any of these tips have worked for you or do you have others that have?
 If so, please share them with us below in the Comments section.
 Also, if you found this helpful, please share this post by clicking on the Facebook or Twitter buttons below.

 Until next week… here’s to affecting autism through playful interactions!